Citizenship ceremonies

 Types of ceremony

-The civic dignitary will present you with your Certificate of Naturalisation and a welcome pack.
-In addition, photographs of the presentation may be taken by your guest to provide a memento of the occasion.
-The whole assembly is then invited to stand and sing the National Anthem.
-There is no official photographer for these ceremonies but there will be an opportunity to take your own photos.
+The civic dignitary will present you with your certificate of naturalisation and a welcome pack.
+Everyone will then be invited to stand and sing the National Anthem.
+There is no official photographer, but at the end of the ceremony, you’ll have time to take your own photos with your guests, the civic dignitary, and the flags.

-You can book a private ceremony at an additional cost starting from £123.50 per adult citizen.
+You can book a private ceremony at an additional cost starting from £133 per adult citizen.
 The full list of fees can be found on our fees page.

 How to book your citizenship ceremony

-You will then be able to book your ceremony online using the button below.
+Once you have received your invite directly from us, you will then be able to book your ceremony online using the button below.

 When booking your citizenship online, you will need:

-• Your full legal name as it appears on your Home Office application
+- Your full legal name as it appears on your Home Office application

 What you need to bring to your ceremony